|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 The Day Before Your Trip…

 We will meet at the OARS warehouse around 6:00 AM and then begin our trip with a scenic flight from Moab to our put-in at Sand Wash where you will have the opportunity to get a bird’s eye view of the desert landscape.

-After a thorough safety talk, we will begin our descent to the Green River.
+After a thrilling flight, we will begin our descent to the Green River.
 Wear your hiking shoes today as we will hike 1.5 miles down into the canyon, where our boats are waiting.
 OARS crew will transport all gear in vehicles, so guides and gear will be ready to take off upon our arrival at the river’s edge.
-We will then board the rafts and begin our journey.
+Following a thorough safety talk we will board the rafts and begin our journey.

 The trip begins on a calm stretch of the Green River.
 Depending on water levels, we may use the motor assist today as we have many river miles to cover before reaching camp.
 This is the perfect opportunity to take in the gorgeous canyon scenery and become acclimated to your boats, guides and fellow travelers.